 A study of how the legal system deals with wildlife issues.
-While some federal law will be considered, this course's primary focus will be at the state law level.
+While federal law affecting wildlife is studied, this course's primary focus will be on the authority of the state fish and wildlife agencies to manage wildlife and the relationship of the federal and state governments as managers of the public’s wildlife.
 It will review wildlife related laws from a variety of perspectives, including those that recognize sustainable use as a valid conservation tool, and regulated hunting as a component of conservation and sound wildlife management.
-A paper will be required.

 Wine, Beer, & Spirits Laws and Regulations (3)

 The course emphasizes federal laws, specifically regulation by the Alcohol and Tobacco Tax and Trade Bureau.
 Among other concepts, this course will cover: industry’s primary regulators, the classification of beverages, the regulation of labeling and advertising, three-tier distribution system, excise taxes, and liability.

 Prerequisite(s): This course is intended for students in the Global Food Law Program.